BY-LAWS OF

 OFFICERS

 Section 1.
-The officers of this Association shall be: President, 1st Vice President, 2nd Vice President, and 3rd Vice President, who shall be regular members.
-The Treasurer, Recording Secretary, Corresponding Secretary, Sergeant-at-Arms and six Directors may be Regular, Associate, or Retired members.
+The officers of this Association shall be: President, First Vice President, Second Vice President, and Third Vice President, who shall be regular members in good standing.
+The Treasurer, Recording Secretary, Corresponding Secretary, Sergeant-at-Arms and six Directors

 Section 2.
 The Officers shall be elected in December and shall take office 1 January following.

 Section 3.
 All officers shall serve for two years.
 The outgoing President shall automatically become a Director unless the person is re-elected as President or to any other office or is no longer a member of the Chapter, or has submitted a written declination.
-If the Zone President is a member of the Chapter, he/she will automatically be one of six directors without election.
-If the Zone President and Past President fill two director positions, four directors will be elected.

 Section 4.
 The elective officers shall constitute an Executive Board to take care of shaping the policy of the Association as directed by the members at the meetings, and all emergency matters between meetings.